Artwork by

 From a clinical standpoint, ADD's characterization as a distinct disorder has evolved.
 ADD now refers to a specific subtype of ADHD that deals with muted, inattentive symptoms.
 This is in large part due to the interconnected nature of symptoms.
 However, mental health experts are well-equipped to identify these unique distinctions and provide accurate evaluations and personalized treatments.

-Treatment Options and Strategies
+Treatments Options and Strategies for ADHD and ADD

 Lifestyle Changes and Coping Mechanisms